I love the old quote by the department store owner about advertising. “I know half of my advertising works, I just don’t know which half.”

 Anecdotes are ok, but real data is better.
 Don’t be satisfied with anecdotes about whether your marketing tactics are working or not.
 Dig deeper than that for what’s really going on.
 For example, if you do radio advertising, survey a segment of your customers on how they heard about your business.
 For retailers, this can be a one question conversation during customer check out.

 And for digital marketing, a survey isn’t required to learn what works.
 For example, email newsletters are highly measurable.
 The metrics available on platforms like Constant Contact are extremely useful and actionable.
-Bounce rate, opens and click through rates help marketers decide on content and sales folks with prospecting.
+Bounce rate, open rate and click through rate help marketers make content decisions and sales people make business development decisions.